Marcus Semien Player Props: Rangers vs. Rays

-The Texas Rangers and Marcus Semien, who went 0-for-4 last time in action, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+On Sunday, Marcus Semien (on the back of going 2-for-5) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rays.
+In his last game, he racked up two hits (going 2-for-5) against the Rays.

 Marcus Semien Game Info & Props vs. the Rays